$273 Cheap Flights to Ireland

 Rare deal frequency

-In the past month, we discovered 9 rare deals for flights from Shannon, giving you more chances to save.
-These rare deals earned an AI Deal Score of 90 or higher, indicating they were likely mistake fares, special promotions, or ultra-discounts.
+We've discovered 8 rare flight deals for flights departing from Dublin Airport in the last month.
+These deals achieved an AI Deal Score of 90+, typically indicating mistake fares, special promotions, or ultra-discounts.

 Average price drop